 - Dump about 1/2 of a box of dry baking soda down the drain.

-- Get your cloth or rags ready and at your side.
-You can also use a plunger or drain stopper for this, but be prepared to hold it down tightly.
+- Get your plunger or stopper ready and at your side, and be prepared to hold it down tightly.

 - Following the baking soda, pour 1/2 cup of vinegar down the drain.

-- Immediately after you pour it in, plug the drain with the cloth, rag or stopper, filling the drainhole completely so nothing can escape.
+- Immediately after you pour it in, plug the drain with the plunger or stopper, filling the drainhole completely so nothing can escape.
+(If you have a double sink, cover both drains.)

 - HOLD TIGHT!
 The interaction of the vinegar and baking soda will cause a “mini volcano” that will come up and out of the drain if you don’t keep it down there to bust out your clog.